Chapter 23 : Eyes of the World

 “I’ll continue researching tonight and find you after dinner tomorrow to show you my thoughts,” the Gryffindor said as he rose from his chair.
 “I’m sure this meeting with McGonagall isn’t going to take very long.”
 He threw a quick glance at Marianne; she never let her guard down and continued to hide behind her stoic pureblood facade.

 “Fair enough,” Lizzie sighed dramatically.
 “I’ll have some solutions by tomorrow night as well.
 But I’m not done with you!
 I still have more questions!”
 She gave him a small wave and exited the Library.

 “Have a good night!” he called softly, trying not to fluster the cranky librarian at the front of the room.
 When his words slowly evaporated into the cool night air, a palpable tension throbbed between the two Seventh Years; Remus felt lightheaded as his blood rushed throughout his veins.
 Several of the students sitting around them eyed each other excitedly, for it was well known that Remus and Marianne had a falling out, although no one knew the exact reason why.
 The werewolf kept his composure and the onlookers thankfully mistook their sexual tension for extreme irritability.

-Marianne’s cold, stoic demeanor masked her true feelings flawlessly.
-She sniffed arrogantly, and with a swish of her perfectly coiffed hair, turned towards the door.
+Marianne’s cold, stoic demeanor masked her true feelings; she sniffed arrogantly, and with a swish of her perfectly coiffed hair, turned towards the door.
 Remus gulped and looked down at his shoes as he followed her, trying his best to act like a wolf with its tail between its legs.
 They quickly exited the Library and continued down the dark Castle corridor towards McGonagall’s office.

-“Wait,” he said breathlessly as he regrettably pulled away, “what about my meeting with McGonagall?”
+“Wait,” he said as he regrettably pulled away, “what about my meeting with McGonagall?”